Overview of the AGPT program

 In-practice teaching also provides an opportunity for the supervisor to provide mentoring, support and feedback on performance.

-Registrars participate in a minimum of 125 hours of out-of-practice education, such as larger regional workshops, peer led small group learning sessions and exam preparation (refer to Table 1 in Out-of-practice time requirements).
+Registrars participate in a minimum of 125 hours of out-of-practice education, such as larger regional workshops, peer-led small group learning sessions and exam preparation as part of their out-of-practice time requirements.

 Advertising